voldern/kubernetes-preview-github-action/README.md

 This Github action makes it easy to create PR review applications in your Kubernetes cluster.

-A PR review application is a deployment that gets created with the code in the source branch of a pull request when the PR is created and that destroys it when its merged or closed.
+A PR review application is a deployment that gets created with the code in the source branch of a pull request when the PR is created and that destroys it when it's merged or closed.

 ## How it works